Pelosi names first female chaplain for Congress

 “Her integrity, experience and patriotism will serve the Congress and the country well as she ministers to the needs of members,” Mrs. Pelosi said.

-Ms. Kibben entered active duty through the U.S. Navy’s Theological Student Program and served as the Navy’s 26th Chief Chaplains.
+Ms. Kibben entered active duty through the U.S. Navy’s theological student program and served as the Navy’s 26th chief of chaplains.
 She was also the 18th chaplain of the Marine Corps.

 Personal awards for Ms. Kibben include the Distinguished Service Medal, Legion of Merit, Bronze Star and Navy Commendation Medal.